hannah0n/rb-calculator/README.md

 # rb-calculator

 ## Notes
-The calculator allows the user to evaluate formulas involving floating-point values and the usual arithmetic operations, as well as to set and reference variables that can hold the results of these calculations.
-The interprreter reads the input stream and breaks the input into tokens, and then an evaluator (a recursive-descent parser) parses the token stream according to the grammar and evaluates the calculator statements.
+The calculator allows the user
+- to evaluate formulas involving floating-point values and the usual arithmetic operations
+- to set and reference variables that can hold the results of these calculations

+The interpreter reads the input stream and breaks the input into tokens, and then an evaluator (a recursive-descent parser) parses the token stream according to the grammar and evaluates the calculator statements.

 When an unexpected token is found, the program prints a message with the expected token(s) and stops parsing the statement.

 ## Grammar
 The following grammar is used to specify the calculator program.

 The language also supports empty statement and multiple statements on an input line separated by semicolons.

 ```
 <program> ::= <statement> | <program> <statement>